JohnTerragnoli/ECE281_CE3/README.md

 The information from this diagram was used to code the behavior of the elevator when on the third and fourth floors given various inputs.

+The code that defines the behavior of the elevator through the Moore model can be seen here:

+#**Documentation**
+C3C Hunter Her Helped me understand that the nextFloor logic was simply predicting what the next floor would be for the elevator given the current state and conditions.
+He said that he aquired this information from Dr. Neebel.